Suwayomi/Suwayomi-Server/README.md

 Tachidesk-Server is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.
 This includes Windows, Linux, macOS, chrome OS, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.

 Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.

+# Tachidesk-Server is a server app!
+You may not want to Download Tachidesk-Server directly.
+Yes, you need a client/user interface app as a front-end for Tachidesk-Server, if you Directly Download Tachidesk-Server you'll get a bundled version of [Tachidesk-WebUI](https://github.com/Suwayomi/Tachidesk-WebUI) with it.

+Here's a list of known clients/user interfaces for Tachidesk-Server:
+- [Tachidesk-JUI](https://github.com/Suwayomi/Tachidesk-JUI): The "official" front-end for Tachidesk-Server, A native desktop Application.
+- [Tachidesk-WebUI](https://github.com/Suwayomi/Tachidesk-WebUI): The web/electrion front-end that Tachidesk-Server is traditionally shipped with.
+- [Tachidesk-qtui](https://github.com/Suwayomi/Tachidesk-qtui): A C++/Qt front-end for mobile devices(Android/linux), in super early stage of development.
+- [Equinox](https://github.com/Suwayomi/Equinox): A web user interface made with Vue.js, in super early stage of development.

 ## Is this application usable?
 Should I test it?
 Here is a list of current features: